 Support Healthy Pregnancy & Lactation

-Brazil nut provides small amounts of selenium and the omega-3 fatty acids EPA and DHA that are important for a healthy pregnancy.
-These nutrients help support brain and eye development, as well as helping manage morning sickness and postpartum depression.
+Brazil nuts provide selenium and some of the omega-3 fatty acids that are important for a healthy pregnancy.
+These nutrients help support brain and eye development, as well as possibly helping manage morning sickness and postpartum depression.
 Meanwhile, the folate content in Brazil nuts helps reduce the risk of neural tube defects in the fetus (9).

 Brazil nuts are also an excellent source of protein, calcium, phosphorus, and magnesium, which help meet the nutritional needs of breastfeeding mothers.
 The high-fat content helps boost caloric intake without causing excessive weight gain, keeping you fit even during this period.